-Features of F-22 Raptor
+Features of The F-22 Raptor

 The F22 made its inaugural flight in 1997 but officially entered service in December 2005 as F-22A.
-The USAF originally intended to purchase a total of 750 ATFs, but the program was scaled back to 187 operational aircraft in 2009 due to high costs, a lack of air-to-air missions because the military at the time of production was focused on counterinsurgency operations, a ban on exports, and the development of the more cost-effective and versatile F-35.
+The USAF originally intended to purchase a total of 750 ATFs.
+Still, the program was scaled back to 187 operational aircraft in 2009 due to high costs, a lack of air-to-air missions because the military at the time of production was focused on counterinsurgency operations, a ban on exports, and the development of the more cost-effective and versatile F-35.

 See Also: Top Most Significant Military Battles in History